Eyre Nathaniel Massey, 6th Baron Clarina of Elm Park1

 Last Edited=23 Mar 2007

-Alice Erin Allhusen was the daughter of Wilton Allhusen and Adelaide Louisa Vandeleur.1 She married Eyre Nathaniel Massey, 6th Baron Clarina of Elm Park, son of Lionel Edward Massey, 5th Baron Clarina of Elm Park and Elizabeth Ellen Bannatyne, on 11 July 1906 at St. Paul's Church, Knightsbridge, London, England.1 She died on 12 May 1961.2
+Alice Erin Allhusen was the daughter of Christian Wilton Allhusen and Adelaide Louisa Vandeleur.1 She married Eyre Nathaniel Massey, 6th Baron Clarina of Elm Park, son of Lionel Edward Massey, 5th Baron Clarina of Elm Park and Elizabeth Ellen Bannatyne, on 11 July 1906 at St. Paul's Church, Knightsbridge, London, EnglandG.1 She died on 12 May 1961.2

 Child of Alice Erin Allhusen and Eyre Nathaniel Massey, 6th Baron Clarina of Elm Park